kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(d\) *Demonstration of compliance.* For a licensed launch that does not satisfy paragraphs (b) and (c) of this section, a launch operator must demonstrate compliance to the FAA with the requirements of this subpart, and must include in its demonstration the analysis products required by subparts A and E of this part, and appendices I and J of this part.

-\(e\) *Alternate methods.* The FAA will approve an alternate hazard control method if a launch operator demonstrates, in accordance with §406.3(b), that its proposed hazard control method provides an equivalent level of safety to that required by this subpart.
+\(e\) *Alternate methods.* The FAA will approve an alternate hazard control method if a launch operator demonstrates, in accordance with [[Volume 4/B Procedure/0406 Investigations, enforcement, and administrative review.md#§406.3   Submissions; oral presentation in license, permit, and payload actions.|§406.3]](b), that its proposed hazard control method provides an equivalent level of safety to that required by this subpart.

 ### §417.403   General.

 \(a\) *Public safety.* A launch operator must ensure that each hazard control is in place to protect the public from each potential hazard associated with launch processing and post-launch operations.

-\(b\) *Ground safety analysis.* A launch operator must perform and document a ground safety analysis that satisfies §417.405 and appendix J of this part.
+\(b\) *Ground safety analysis.* A launch operator must perform and document a ground safety analysis that satisfies [[Volume 4/C Licensing/0417 Launch safety.md#§417.405   Ground safety analysis.|§417.405]] and appendix J of this part.

-\(c\) *Local agreements.* A launch operator must coordinate and perform launch processing and post-launch operations that satisfy local agreements to ensure the responsibilities and requirements in this part and §420.57 of this chapter are met.
+\(c\) *Local agreements.* A launch operator must coordinate and perform launch processing and post-launch operations that satisfy local agreements to ensure the responsibilities and requirements in this part and [[Volume 4/C Licensing/0420 License to operate a launch site.md#§420.57   Notifications.|§420.57]] of this chapter are met.
 A launch operator, when using a launch site of a licensed launch site operator, must coordinate the launch operator's operations with the launch site operator and with any agreements that the launch site operator has with local authorities that form a basis for the launch site operator's license.

-\(d\) *Launch operator's exclusive use of a launch site.* For a launch conducted from a launch site exclusive to its own use, a launch operator must satisfy the requirements of this subpart and of part 420 of this chapter, including subpart D of part 420.
+\(d\) *Launch operator's exclusive use of a launch site.* For a launch conducted from a launch site exclusive to its own use, a launch operator must satisfy the requirements of this subpart and of [[Volume 4/C Licensing/0420 License to operate a launch site.md|part 420 of this chapter]], including subpart D of part 420.

 ### §417.405   Ground safety analysis.

 \(a\) A launch operator must perform a ground safety analysis for launch vehicle hardware, ground hardware including launch site and ground support equipment, launch processing, and post-launch operations at a launch site in the United States.
-The requirements of this section apply to the performance of the ground safety analysis and to the ground safety analysis products that a launch operator must file with the FAA as required by §417.402(d).
+The requirements of this section apply to the performance of the ground safety analysis and to the ground safety analysis products that a launch operator must file with the FAA as required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.402   Compliance.|§417.402]](d).
 This analysis must identify each potential hazard, each associated cause, and each hazard control that a launch operator must establish and maintain to keep each identified hazard from affecting the public.
 A launch operator must incorporate the launch site operator's systems and operations involved in ensuring public safety into the ground safety analysis.

 \(b\) Technical personnel who are knowledgeable of launch vehicle systems, launch processing, ground systems, operations, and their associated hazards must prepare the ground safety analysis.
 These individuals must be qualified to perform the ground safety analysis through training, education, and experience.